my-pwa-apps/is-a-dev-registration/README.md

        }
    }
    ```
-3. **Submit Pull Request**: Add the JSON file to the repository and submit a Pull Request.
+3. **Submit a Pull Request**: After adding the JSON file, submit a Pull Request to the original repository and wait for it to be merged.
-4. **Configure Resend**: Once the PR is approved, log into the Resend dashboard to add the new domain.
-Verify any required DNS records.
+4. **Add Domain in Resend**: Once the domain is approved, go to the Resend dashboard (resend.com/domains) and add the domain.
+5. **Verify DNS**: Copy the DNS TXT/MX records provided by Resend and add them to the is-a.dev zone (or wherever DNS is managed).
+6. **Update Configuration**: If the domain changes, update the `CORS_ORIGIN` and `WORKER_URL` in `wrangler.toml`.
-5. **Update Application Code**: Ensure that the `from` address in your application code (e.g., `worker/src/tools/comms.ts`) is updated to use the new domain.
+7. **Update Email Sending Code**: After the domain is live, update the `from` address in `worker/src/tools/comms.ts` to use the new domain.

-## Additional Notes
+## Conclusion
-- Alternative free options for domain registration include js.org and eu.org if is-a.dev is not suitable.
+Following these steps will ensure that the custom domain is successfully registered and configured for outbound emails.